Hotel Deals in San Francisco from $65

 Price by Week Day

-In San Francisco, hotel prices typically decrease during the week, starting around $180 on Monday and dropping to about $160 on Thursday.
-Prices rise sharply on the weekend, with Sunday averaging just over $180, indicating a significant difference compared to weekday rates.
+In San Francisco, hotel prices typically decrease throughout the week, starting around $200 on Monday and declining to about $170 by Thursday.
+Prices rise again on the weekend, peaking at just over $200 on Sunday.

 Price by Month